 YEAR THREE RESULTS

 The property completely transformed into an environment full of texture, color, and life during the third year.
 The plants grown from our custom seed mix created a food source for pollinators from April through October due to their diversity in species, height and bloom times.
 We left the vegetation standing through the winter to provide a food source for the resident birds.
-The newly vegetated lake borders reduce velocity and filter runoff water before it enters the lake, and, through our educational efforts in the communi ty, the water that enters the lake contains less fertilizer from nearby yards.
-With these combined, system based effort s, DJM significantly reduced the algae present in the lake while improving clarity.
+The newly vegetated lake borders reduce velocity and filter runoff water before it enters the lake, and, through our educational efforts in the community, the water that enters the lake contains less fertilizer from nearby yards.
+With these combined, system based efforts, we significantly reduced the algae present in the lake while improving clarity.

 Lastly, the taller vegetation caused the Canadian geese to relocate, allowing mallard ducks, egrets, and a blue heron to become regular visitors to the lakeside habitat.
 With a proper seed mix and specific maintenance plan, we have successfully met the homeowners association’s goals of establishing a clean, welcoming environment.

 Remington Oaks has not only increased the number of pollinators in the area, but increased the overall habitat diversity.
 The city’s adjoining county greenways provide a food source for wildlife.

 It is possible to utilize public input to update the site plan for Remington Oaks.